Back to the COPC Blog

 a.
 Data Verification

 Accuracy and reliability are the cornerstones of a robust scorecard system.
-Examining the data collection process and verifying its integrity meticulously is imperative.
+Examining the data collection process and meticulously verifying its integrity is imperative.
 While certain data sources may naturally experience delays, the information presented on the scorecard should generally be up-to-date and comprehensive, except in cases where business requirements dictate otherwise.

 Pay close attention to any anomalies or recurring patterns in the data, as these could indicate potential issues.
 Even seemingly minor clerical errors can have far-reaching consequences if left unaddressed.
-Therefore, functional leaders must communicate any performance discrepancies they observe actively.
-For instance, if the occupancy rate appears to be nearing maximum capacity while agents remain idle, address this discrepancy and delve into the root causes.
+Therefore, functional leaders must actively communicate any performance discrepancies they observe.

 b.
 Metric and Target Review